adultdate/filament-calendar/README.md

 ## Interactivity

-By now you should have a perfectly fine and working calendar.
+By now you should have a perfectly fine and working filament-calendar.
 However, it is still very static - you can view your events, but there is no way to interact with them.

-The calendar supports many ways to interact with, which will be described below individually.
+The filament-calendar supports many ways to interact with, which will be described below individually.

 ### Actions
 > [!CAUTION]